-“Syphilis, a genital ulcerative sexually transmitted disease caused by the bacterium Treponema pallidum (a spirochete bacteria), can be fatal if left untreated and can facilitate the transmission and acquisition of HIV.
-Additionally, historical data demonstrates that untreated early syphilis in pregnant women, if acquired during the four years before delivery, can lead to infection of the fetus in up to 80% of cases and may result in stillbirth or death of the infant in up to 40% of cases.”6 Left untreated, the effects of syphilis can span decades.
+Syphilis is a highly contagious sexually transmitted infection(STI) that can cause serious health problems without treatment.
+Infection develops in stages (primary, secondary, late and Latent, see below).
+Each stage can have different signs and symptoms.
+Syphilis is a disease caused by the bacterium Treponema pallidum subsp pallidum, (a spirochete bacteria), which can be fatal if left untreated and can facilitate the transmission and acquisition of HIV.
+Additionally, historical data demonstrates that untreated early syphilis in pregnant women, if acquired during the four years before delivery, can lead to infection of the fetus in up to 80% of cases and may result in stillbirth or death of the infant in up to 40% of cases.”7 Left untreated, the effects of syphilis can span decades.

-Every two seconds someone in the U.S. needs blood.
+Every two seconds someone in the United States needs blood.
 It is essential for surgeries, cancer treatments, traumatic injuries, and chronic illnesses.
 The U.S. blood system is dependent on donations to meet the demand for those blood products.
-Less than 38 percent of the U.S. population is eligible to donate blood and out of those, less than 10% donate each year.7 Every drop of donated blood is valuable to those who receive a transfusion or other blood product.
-Because STDs are a threat to the nation’s blood supply, blood and cadaveric donations are tested.
+Less than 38 percent of the U.S. population is eligible to donate blood and out of those, less than 2% donate.8 Every drop of donated blood is valuable to those who receive a transfusion or other blood product.
+Because STDs are a threat to the nation’s blood supply, blood and cadaveric donations are tested for syphilis.

-Treponema pallidum, the causative agent of syphilis, induces the production of at least two types of antibodies in the human body.
+Treponema pallidum subsp Pallidum, the causative agent of syphilis, induces the production of at least two types of antibodies in the human body.
 The Anti-treponemal antibody can be detected by the FTA-ABS (Fluorescent Treponemal Antibody Absorption) test, and the anti-nontreponemal antibody (reagin) is detected by using the Rapid Plasma Reagin (RPR) test.

-The patient moves into the latent stage when the primary and secondary stages have passed.
+In this stage, the patient moves into the latent stage when the primary and secondary stages have passed.
 This final stage of the disease can last for years with little or no observable signs and symptoms as late as 10 – 20 years following the initial infection.
 In this stage, signs and symptoms may include dementia, paralysis, numbness, blindness, and difficulty coordinating movement.
 Internal organs including the brain, nerves, eyes, heart, blood vessels, liver, bones, and joints may be damaged.
 These complications can result in death.

 There are no home remedies or over-the-counter drugs that will cure syphilis.
-Syphilis however is easy to treat and cure in its early stages.
-A single injection of a long acting penicillin is sufficient to cure a person who has primary, secondary or early latent syphilis.
+Syphilis, however, is easy to treat and cure in its early stages.
+A single injection of a long-acting penicillin is sufficient to cure a person who has primary, secondary or early latent syphilis.
 Individuals diagnosed with late latent syphilis or latent syphilis of unknow duration may receive additional doses of penicillin at weekly intervals.
 The treatment of syphilis will kill the bacterium and prevent further damage; however, it will not repair, or reverse damage already done.
 Patients allergic to penicillin can be treated with another antibiotic.9

 The ASI® Automated RPR (rapid plasma reagin) Test for syphilis is a qualitative and semiquantitative nontreponemal flocculation test for the detection of reagin (anti-nontreponemal antibody) antibodies in human serum and plasma as a screening test for serological evidence of syphilis, for use on the ASI Evolution® Automated Syphilis Analyzer.